 To make affogato, start by brewing a pot of coffee.
-Because this is a dessert recipe that will most likely be consumed in the evening, I recommend that you use Folgers Black Silk.
-(Interesting fact: being that it is a dark roast, it will have less caffeine than a lighter roast.)
+Because this is a dessert drink that will most likely be consumed in the evening, I recommend that you use Folgers Black Silk.
+Being that it is a dark roast, it will have less caffeine than a lighter roast.

 Toppings are optional and will increase the calorie and carbohydrate count.
 Thinly sliced almonds have 90 calories and 1.5 grams of net carbs.

 For chocolate shavings, I recommend Lily’s brand.
 It is made with stevia and you will only need a small amount.
 (Half of a bar has 160 calories and 4 grams of net carbs.
 The amount of shavings that I used is so small that I don’t count it.)

 - 4 cups water